Skip to content

 • Bone broth (1 cup)

-Notes: Portions are small, foods are bland, everything is cooked until very soft.
+Notes: Keep portions small, foods bland, and cook everything until very soft.

 Day 2 (Acute Phase)